Building and Hosting a Hexo Site with Cloudflare Pages

 Mathias Biilmann (CEO & Co-founder of Netlify)

-According to the official website, JAMstack is now the new generation of website architecture.
-It combines the advantages of both static and dynamic sites through prerendering and reusable APIs.
+According to the official website, JAMstack is a new generation website architecture that combines the advantages of both static and dynamic sites through pre-rendering and reusable APIs.

 jamstack-architecture